Does Insurance Cover Eye Twitching Treatment?

 Yes, brain tumors cause eye twitching.
 Eye twitching is one of the most prominent symptoms of brain-related issues.

-If you’re experiencing uncommon symptoms, it might be tough to decide whether to seek medical attention.
+If you’re experiencing uncommon symptoms, deciding whether to seek medical attention might be challenging.
 Symptoms usually don’t appear until the tumor has grown to a particular size, and by that point, they may seem like those of other, less dangerous illnesses.
 For example, although headaches are one of the most prevalent signs of brain tumors, they can also be caused by stress, tension, dehydration, or other non-life-threatening neurological conditions.

 What Is The Main Cause Of Eye Twitching?